 who try to merge unrelated verses together into a single whole.

-refers to a fictional universe written by more than just one or two people.
-Expanded Universe
+.
+A Shared Universe refers to a fictional universe written by more than just one or two real-world creators or authors

 , in other media.
 See also the closely related term Canon